Amund Helland

 Amund Helland (11 October 1846 – 15 November 1918) was a Norwegian geologist, politician and non-fiction writer.
 He is particularly known for his works on glacial erosion and the role of glaciers in the formation of valleys, fjords and lakes.
 He is also known for starting the series Norges Land og Folk, published in 20 volumes from 1885 to 1921.

 Personal life

 Helland was born in Bergen as the son of merchant Hans Helland (1817–1859) and Karen Marie Folkedal.
 He had six siblings.
-When his father died in 1859, his mother earned to the family's living by running a pension.
+When his father died in 1859, his mother earned the family's living by running a pension.
 He died in Kristiania in 1918.